panurge-ws/ng-imago/README.md

      medium="{{url_medium}}"
      large="{{url_large}}"  />
 ```

 ### **Overriding single image**
-If you want that an image follows its own rules, you can pass to the ng-imago attribute a series of overriding values either for sizes or for [settings](https://github.com/panurge-ws/ng-imago#default-settings).
+If you want that an image follows its own rules, you can pass to the ng-imago attribute an object of overriding values either for sizes or for [settings](https://github.com/panurge-ws/ng-imago#default-settings).
 ```html
 <img ng-imago="{ small:'only screen and (min-width:320px)'}"
      small="{{url_small}}-override-loaded-when-min-width-is-320px"